CiscoDevNet/webexcc-digital-channels/Webex Connect Flows/v3.4/Template/Media Specific Workflows/Google Business Messages/README.md

 - This workflow will be triggered for every inbound customer message from the Google Business Messages Asset.
 - This flow contains the basic steps to resolve a conversation and queuing it, when a message is received on the Google Business Messages Asset
     ![GBMInboundFlow](../../../images/GBMInboundFlow.jpeg)
-- Google Business Messages can be used to send Text Messages, Images, Rich Cards, and Carousel Cards to your end customers.
+- GBM Nodes can be used to send Text Messages, Images, Rich Cards, and Carousel Cards to your end customers.
 ## Inbound flow with suggestions

 - This workflow will be triggered for every inbound customer message from the Google Business Messages Asset.